Gasthof Art Hotel Hirschen, Schwarzenberg, Bregenzerwald in Austria

 Intro

-Peel under the Baronial façade of cured timber, mandatory flowering blooms and Austrian frescos and you’ll discover a family heirloom brushed by an incredibly rich canvas of history woven with the arts: a cultural marriage of rustic meets east-side gallery.
+Peel back the baronial façade of cured timber, mandatory flowering blooms and Austrian frescoes and you’ll discover a family heirloom brushed by an incredibly rich canvas of history woven with the arts: a cultural marriage of rustic meets east-side gallery.

 Dating back to the 1700s, Gasthof Hirschen Schwarzenberg, affectionately referred to as The Hirschen, is a place of heritage that has been the resting spot of choice for passing royals; King Maximilian of Bavaria; August, the king of Saxony and the culturati of the day including poet Eduard Mörike.
-It is wonderfully scarred, marked with the tales of past and not one floor is level, the walls lean and beams arch under the weight of time: this place is gorgeously twisted by the centuries – real sustainability from the past.
+It is wonderfully scarred, marked with the tales of past and not one floor is level, the walls lean and beams arch under the weight of time: this place is gorgeously twisted by the centuries.

-Food is also firmly on the agenda and cuisine pilgrims flock to the Hirschen, it’s an integral DNA to the house experience, and Peter is a self-confessed foodie who loves to chat about the famous cheese, the wines, the cattle, the importance of knowing where your food came from and that interpersonal relationship with the farming community.
+Food is also firmly on the agenda and culinary pilgrims flock to the Hirschen.
+Peter is a self-confessed foodie who loves to chat about the famous cheese, wine, fermentation, the importance of knowing where your food comes from and that interpersonal relationship with the farming community.

-The Hirschen ‘Young since 1755’, is a love pot of heritage, art, culture, food and style – a Wunderkammer of familiar nostalgia reframed for the nomads who seek roots and prefer to sleep with history.
+The Hirschen ‘Young since 1755’, is a love pot of heritage, art, culture, food, spa and style – a Wunderkammer of familiar nostalgia reframed for the nomads who seek roots and prefer to sleep with history.

 Rooms